 In addition to the work plan and timeline, the Board resolution also requests, “considerations to ensure a consistent solution on IDN Variant TLDs with the ccPDP4 on IDN ccTLDs (in accordance with prior Board Resolution 2019.03.14.09).”
 The EPDP Team’s Phase 1 Initial Report contains detailed analysis (see section 5 of the Initial Report) of the differences between its preliminary recommendations and those of the ccPDP4.
 As the resolution specifically references IDN Variant TLDs, the expectation is that the Board’s concern is primarily related to the Phase 1 work (i.e., top-level charter questions).
 In addition, the ccNSO’s policy-making remit is generally limited to the top-level, so the likelihood of inconsistencies with Phase 2 (i.e., second-level charter questions) is expected to be minimal.

+24 July 2023 update: The EPDP Team has additional clarity from:

+The closure of the Phase 1 Initial Report public comment period;

+Understanding the level of progress made on Phase 2 charter questions ahead of schedule; and,

+The approval for a dedicated face-to-face workshop in December 2023.

+The breadth of public comments received to the Phase 1 Initial Report has resulted in no timing change for the Phase 1 Final Report (November 2023).
+However, the substantial progress on Phase 2 charter questions and the approval of the face-to-face workshop have resulted in an updated projected completion date for the Phase 2 Final Report of October 2024, which represents a 13-month shortening of the initial November 2025 date.

 SubPro Pending 38 recommendations